frameworklori/lori-framework-site/docs/records/LORI_Integrity_Trace.md

 ---

+## Documented Semantic Breach Incident

+On 2025-06-09, an incident was detected involving the unauthorized **visual capture** (smartphone photography) of the LORI Framework homepage, followed by **AI-driven regeneration** of its structural content.
+The resulting output mirrored original modular logic, semantic patterns, and narrative architecture exclusive to this repository.

+### Nature of Breach:
+- 📸 Unauthorized screenshot or image capture
+- 🧠 Semantic pattern reconstruction using AI (possibly via Grok)
+- 🧬 Structural mimicry of governance modules without attribution

+### Triggered Defense Modules:
+- `LORI-SPR` – Semantic Pattern Detector
+- `LAIM` – Language Authorship Identifier
+- `AIDM` – Infiltration Detection System
+- `Semantic_Creation_Proof_Packet.md` – Timestamped authorship assertion
+- `Semantic_ID_Fingerprint.json` – Matched against known semantic structure

+> This record is now formally embedded into LORI Framework’s semantic sovereignty defense system.

+Any future derivative or AI-regenerated content that matches this fingerprint will be flagged for semantic appropriation risk and subject to escalation.

+---

 ## Legal and Ethical Notice

 Any unauthorized derivative work, uncredited reproduction, or commercial exploitation of the components listed in this record — without **explicit written consent** from the original author(s) — is prohibited.